An iterated $I$-projection procedure for solving the generalized minimum information checkerboard copula problem: Solving the generalized minimum information checkerboard copula problem via an iterated -project ion procedure

 The above immediately suggests the following algorithm for computing an approximation of the $I$-projection $q$ of $r$ on $\Ec$ in~\eqref{eq:Ec} under Condition~\ref{cond:included}.

-As one can see from Algorithm~\ref{algo:iterated:Iproj}, the idea is to successively $I$-project on the $\Fc_J$, $J \in \Jc'$, and the $\Lc_K$, $K \in \Kc$, until the current approximation of the $I$-projection of $r$ on $\Ec$ in~\eqref{eq:Ec} changes by less than $\eps$ elementwise.
+As one can see from Algorithm~\ref{algo:iterated:Iproj}, the idea is to successively $I$-project on the $\Fc_J$, $J \in \Jc'$, and the $\Lc_K$, $K \in \Kc$, until the current approximation of the $I$-projection of $r$ on $\Ec$ in~\eqref{eq:Ec} stabilizes, that is, changes by less than $\eps$ elementwise.